 And because it’s impossible to teach the Holocaust without discussing violence, I don’t know what would be an appropriate text to study that would meet the board’s criteria.
 Even The Diary of Anne Frank doesn’t end with a happily ever after.

 You have to wonder at the callowness of people too immature to look past a few bad words and cartoon peens — how do they survive in this world of ours?
 The characters Spiegelman depicts were real people with real names who actually existed, but by the board’s logic their stories and memories are invalidated by the same violence by which they died.
-In their naivete, the horrors of the Holocaust fade in relevance to a belief in their children’s moral chastity which, like Santa Claus, doesn’t exist.
+In their naivete, the horrors of the Holocaust fade in relevance to a belief in their children’s moral chastity, a virtue as nonexistent as Santa Claus.

 I wish I could say this childishness is something new, something that’s appeared in the past few years, but I’m old enough to remember the Satanic panic of the 80s and the time Tipper Gore’s freakout over a Prince album led to congressional hearings.
 For my entire lifetime America has been a nation of thumb-suckers, some of them in charge.